 لَقَدۡ أَرۡسَلۡنَا رُسُلَنَا بِٱلۡبَيِّنَـٰتِ وَأَنزَلۡنَا مَعَهُمُ ٱلۡكِتَـٰبَ وَٱلۡمِيزَانَ لِيَقُومَ ٱلنَّاسُ بِٱلۡقِسۡطِۖ (٢٥)

 This verse describes one purpose of the revelation: to encourage people to establish and uphold justice, an equal sharing of resources, etymologically speaking.
 Although people often use religion or the Qur’anic revelation as a justification for sowing discord, fighting amongst each other, and governing over people even to the point of taking away certain rights, these choices are not consistent with the purpose of revelation.
 One excellent example of the intention of divine inspiration comes from the story of Moses.
-God sent Moses to the pharaoh, not to punish him in God’s name, but to speak gently to him and convince him to end the oppression of a people, giving them the same fairness and rights that Pharoah’s people were enjoying.
+Allah sent Moses to the Pharaoh, not to punish him in Allah’s name, but to speak gently to him and convince him to end the oppression of a people, giving them the same fairness and rights that Pharoah’s people were enjoying.
 As long as the enslaved people were oppressed, there could not be peace in that land.